 Cira Green

-Cira Green offers a unique view of downtown Philadelphia.
+Cira Green offers a unique view of downtown.
 This sprawling rooftop park overlooks the west side of Center City from 12 stories up.
 Free to visit, it’s a fun place to hang out for a little while and to see the skyline at practically eye level.

-In season, the park runs lots of special events, often projecting movies and sports on their massive screen.
-There is also a restaurant and bar offering sandwiches, wraps, and drinks, so you can make a picnic or happy hour out of the experience.
+In the spring and summer, the park runs lots of special events, often projecting movies and sports on their massive screen.
+There is also a restaurant and bar offering sandwiches and drinks, so you can make a picnic or happy hour out of the experience.

 Alternative: Bud & Marilyn’s describes its style as retro American, which is evident from the sleek 60s-style décor.
 The menu is filled with favorites like Marilyn’s fried chicken, fontina stuffed meatloaf, and shortrib stroganoff.
-Other great options in the immediate area include El Vez for Mexican and Barbuzzo for pizza and Mediterranean dishes.
+Their cheese curds are also ridiculously delicious.
+Other great options in the immediate area include Darling Jack’s Tavern, Thai at Grandma’s, and Barbuzzo for pizza and Mediterranean dishes.

 If you’re up for a nightcap, check out Hop Sing Laundromat.
 This quirky speakeasy is known for its incredible cocktails and its strict rules, so make sure to check out the dress code and cellphone rules before you go.
 It’s worth it.
-Whatever you do, don’t take a photo.
+Whatever you do, don’t take a photo and bring cash.

 Where to Stay

-Marriott Old City – An 8-minute walk from Independence Hall, this 4-star hotel is noted for its comfortable beds and helpful staff.
+Marriott Old City – An 8-minute walk from Independence Hall, this 4-star hotel has noted for its comfortable beds and helpful staff.
 There is an on-site restaurant, bar, and coffee bar.

 Kimpton Hotel Monaco – This modern hotel in Old City offers a rooftop lounge and top-notch service.
 It’s known for its spa suites that include a soaking tub and for its views of Independence Mall.

-Cambria Hotel Center City – Just south of City Hall, the Cambria is conveniently located to explore the whole city on your weekend visit.
+Cambria Hotel Center City – Just south of City Hall, the Cambria is conveniently located to explore the whole city.
 It offers cozy, modern accommodations and a rooftop bar and restaurant.

 Sofitel at Rittenhouse Square – This upscale hotel in one of the nicest neighborhoods offers luxury accommodations and an on-site restaurant and lounge.